The A380 is Airbus' flagship aircraft and is also the first large aircraft to be developed in the 21st Century.

 It is in this latter capacity that Airbus has employed the talents of Christie specialist VR and simulation partner Viscon.
-Viscon have introduced a 2-channel "Vis-Wall"; a 7.2m x 2.7m display utilizing 4 Vivid White projectors from Christie.
+Viscon have introduced a two-channel "Vis-Wall"; a 7.2m x 2.7m display that makes use of 4 Vivid White projectors from Christie.

-Christie Vivid projection could have realized a larger display, but the screen was limited in size by the floor to ceiling height of the room.
+Christie Vivid projection could have created a larger display, but the screen was limited in size by the floor to ceiling height of the room.

 The Vis-Wall is used to show "mounting views" for both designers and customers and help them to customize and eventually realize the various internal and external styling of the aircraft.
 From how a customers logo or designs might look on the 'skin' of the aircraft or internally the seating configuration and any special amenities the customer may require.

 Alternatively the two-channel display can be used to display from two different sources at the same time, e.g. design notes and instruction can be studied and implemented immediately by displaying the CAD renderings alongside on-screen and changes to the rendering made in real-time.